Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 • Preset bonds may apply for some lower-level arrests

-• Felony bonds are often reviewed upward by magistrates
+• Felony bond amounts may be reviewed and adjusted by magistrates

 • PR bonds are possible, but not common, in serious cases